 (a) If at any time, the TDSP becomes aware that the MarkeTrak issue was not resolved within the four Business Hour timeframe, the TDSP shall make a decision on whether or not to remove the switch hold based upon the existing activity within the MarkeTrak issue.
 The TDSP shall place comments in the MarkeTrak issue containing the final decision and transition the issue if possible.

-(b) If at any time, the gaining CR becomes aware that the MarkeTrak issue was not resolved within the four Business Hour timeframe, the gaining CR shall notify the TDSP, via the MarkeTrak e-mail function and request a final decision.
+(b) If at any time, the Gaining CR becomes aware that the MarkeTrak issue was not resolved within the four Business Hour timeframe, the Gaining CR shall notify the TDSP, via the MarkeTrak e-mail function and request a final decision.

-(c) If at any time, the losing CR becomes aware that the MarkeTrak issue was not resolved within the four Business Hour timeframe, the losing CR shall notify the TDSP, via the MarkeTrak e-mail function and request a final decision.
+(c) If at any time, the Losing CR becomes aware that the MarkeTrak issue was not resolved within the four Business Hour timeframe, the Losing CR shall notify the TDSP, via the MarkeTrak e-mail function and request a final decision.

 7.16.4.3.3 Release of Switch Hold for Meter Tampering Due to Exceeding Specified Timelines